 How strong is the market now?
 I asked Gabriel Rubiera, president of AMPI (Asociacion Mexicana de Profesionales Inmobiliarios), the Mexican Association of Real Estate Professionals.
 He is also the co-broker at Realty San Miguel.
-According to Rubiera, "In 2015, more properties were sold than in the previous four years combined.
-And 2016 is on track to do even better."
+According to Rubiera, "In 2015 things really took off again and they haven't slowed down since."

 San Miguel used to have a reputation as a haven for foreign retirees and they still come in droves.
 Gabriel Rubiera has seen a distinct change in the demographics of today's San Miguel real estate buyers, however.
 "Now we see more and more young people, people with families.
 It used to be difficult for families, because there were very few schooling options for their kids.
 Now there are more and better bilingual schools.
 And digital access means these younger ex-pats can work from anywhere."
 Indeed, one of the first questions these buyers ask is about the quality of digital access.
 "They need very good internet and phone connections, and that infrastructure is now in place."